 David Huggins is a M.S.
 Student in the School of Forest Resources and Conservation at the University of Florida and is advised by Dr. Eben Broadbent.
 David has a Bachelor’s Degree in Geology from Albion College, and a Master’s Degree in Geospatial Science and Environmental Geology from Missouri State University.
 His graduate research was on the spatial distribution of heavy metal contamination in fluvial environments at a USEPA Superfund site in S.E.
 Missouri.
 During graduate school, David has worked on numerous other habitat assessment and water quality projects including erosional beach surveys at the Galleon Fish Sanctuary in Jamaica, and the impact of wildfires on water quality and fluvial geomorphology in the Mark Twain National Forest in Missouri.
 Currently, David is employed with the Florida Department of Environmental Protection in Tallahassee where his work is primarily focused on springs and ground water restoration, as well as the development of Total Maximum Daily Load reports and Basin Management Action Plans.
 David’s research interests are in fluvial geomorphology, habitat assessment, spatial statistical analysis, and water quality.

 Clare Ols is an undergraduate majoring in Biology.
 She is a native of Cleveland, OH.
-She is working with the SPEC Lab originally through the University of Alabama Emerging Scholars Program ( http://emergingscholars.ua.edu ) and now continues as a research assistant.
-For her research, she has spent many months living in remote areas of Costa Rica leading camera trapping projects to identify linkages between animal species composition and abundance distribution and drone-derived forest structural attributes in the Osa Verde ecological farm owned and managed by Osa Conservation.
+She is working with the SPEC Lab originally through the University of Alabama Emerging Scholars Program ( http://emergingscholars.ua.edu ) and now continues wrapping up various projects for publication.
+For her research, she spent months living in remote areas of Costa Rica leading camera trapping projects to identify linkages between animal species composition and abundance distribution and drone-derived forest structural attributes in the Osa Verde ecological farm owned and managed by Osa Conservation.
 She is also involved in other projects linking forest structure and wildlife in the Lapa Rios ecolodge nature reserve in Costa Rica.

 Sandra L. Almeyda Zambrano holds a BS degree and forest engineering certification from “Universidad Nacional Agraria La Molina”.
 She is a Masters student alumni with the SPEC Lab, advised by Eben Broadbent, in the Department of Geography at the University of Alabama, Tuscaloosa.
 Her MS thesis studied forest structural determinants of primate movement patterns in the Peruvian Andes.
 She is now the manager at AmaZOOnico Rescue Center for Wildlife in the Ecuadorian Amazon.